 Park near the town hall.

-(S/E) Cross the village heading north-east, then turn left onto Rue du Docteur Gouygou.
+(S/E) Walk through the village heading north-east, then turn left onto Rue du Docteur Gouygou.

-(1) Cross the D15 with caution and continue opposite on a path through the forest.
+(1) Cross the D15 with care and continue straight ahead along a path through the forest.

-(2) Turn left onto a path that is well marked in yellow.
-There are views of the Dordogne River at the top of the cliff.
+(2) Turn left onto a path that is clearly marked in yellow.
+Views of the Dordogne from the top of the cliff.

 The path then descends to the small hamlet of Monges, which you cross, keeping in the same direction.

-(3) At the end of the hamlet, turn right onto a path which is the most difficult part of the walk.
-The steep and slightly slippery climb leads to Roc Coulon.
+(3) At the end of the hamlet, turn right onto a path which will be the most difficult part of the walk.
+The steep and somewhat slippery climb leads to Roc Coulon.

-(4) Turn left to reach the viewpoint over the Dordogne next to a large relay antenna.
-Continue along a wide white path to the village of Blanzaguet.
+(4) Turn left to reach the viewpoint over the Dordogne next to a large mobile phone mast.
+Continue along a wide white track to the village of Blanzaguet.

-(5) Turn left at the end of the road and cross the village, keeping to the left and following the yellow markings.
+(5) Turn left at the end of the path and cross the village, keeping well to the left and following the yellow markings.
 Take a small path at the end of the village.

-(6) The path continues along the cliff about 50-m above the Dordogne.
+(6) The path continues along the cliff face, about 50m above the Dordogne.
 Along the way, visit numerous caves of all sizes, including this point of interest.

-(7) Reach the right bank of the Dordogne.
+(7) Head to the right bank of the Dordogne.
 Swimming is possible.
-Finish the hike via the Chemin du Pas du Bois and then the Rue de la Curade, which is a continuation of the former.
+Finish the walk via the Chemin du Pas du Bois and then the Rue de la Curade, which continues on from there.

-(8) When you reach Rue de l'Occitanie, turn right to return to the car park (S/E).
+(8) Once you reach Rue de l'Occitanie, turn right to return to the car park (S/E).

 really liked it